Microsoft-Web/NodeCamp/Presentation/AzureDeployAndDebug/AzureDeployAndDebug/Demo-VSCommunity.md

 ﻿<a name="title" />
-# Deploying and Debugging on Azure #
+# Provisioning, Deploying and Debugging on Azure #

 ---
 <a name="Overview" />